Idonot-Grief/NetCam/README.md

 # NetCam
 Host a simple webpage with a camera feed
+This is an archived project from my old github account.